 Getting what I need without feeling pressured

-Sitting at home alone, it’s easy to plan the week’s menus without all the distractions, samples and displays.
+Sitting at home, it’s easy to plan the week’s menus without all the distractions, samples, and displays.
 I can check my pantry, fridge, and freezer so I’m not re-buying what I have already.
 I have this sense of freedom and the time to make good choices.
-I can read recipes, price ingredients, change my mind right up until I checkout and get my pickup appointment time.
+I can read recipes, price ingredients, change my mind right up until I check out.

 Taking full advantage of deals and coupons

 My supermarket, King Soopers, which is part of the Kroger family of stores, has all kinds of deals going on that change every week.
-And I can stack those sales and deals with any manufacturers coupons I might have—and that goes for online shopping as well as in-store.
+And I can stack those sales and deals with any manufacturer’s coupons I might have.
 They make it so easy.

 While stores now offer both delivery and pickup options, I opt for pickup.
+If my order is more than $35 total, the pickup fee gets waived.
 Part of the online checkout process includes making an appointment for the day and time I want to pick up my order.
-At the appointed time, I pull into one of the special parking spaces reserved just for Pickup and call the phone number on the sign to let them know I have arrived.
+At the appointed time, I pull into one of the special parking spaces reserved just for Pickup and either call the phone number on the sign to let them know I have arrived.

 The nicest people ever come out with my groceries all organized according to frozen, refrigerated; cans together, produce carefully packed in separate bags, and so forth.
-I pop open the back door and everything is carefully loaded into the car.
+I pop open the back door of my car, and everything is carefully loaded into the car.
 They hand me my receipt and that’s it.

-Walmart and Kroger* are two national chains offering online grocery shopping.
-Both offer either pickup, where you have an appointed time to pick up your order and home delivery.
+Walmart and Kroger* are national chains offering online grocery shopping.
+Both offer either pickup, where you have an appointed time to pick up your order, or home delivery.
 During checkout, customers choose a designated store to visit and select a timeslot to pick up their orders.

-There is a $4.95 fee for Kroger stores (after your first three online orders, which are free) and pick up is always free.
+There is a standard $4.95 fee for Kroger stores (waived in some locations with a minimum order of $35).
 There is a $30 minimum purchase requirement for all Walmart grocery orders and pickup is always free.
 Both Kroger and Walmart have policies that their employees are not allowed to accept tips.
-I gratefully opt to pay the $4.95 fee in order to not spend untold amounts of money on impulse and needless purchases.

 Delivery fees vary, so check carefully before you opt for home delivery.
-Tipping the delivery drive ris customary, so make sure you add this in as part of your overall expense.
+Tipping the delivery drive is customary, so make sure you add this in as part of your overall delivery expense.

 I have opted for online home delivery only one time, which was at Costco.
-During the holidays just past, I was especially slammed for time with a big holiday event breathing down my neck.
-This is how it works at my local Costco: I placed my order online (food items only; I couldn’t put a 72-inch TV into my cart!) then Costco summoned Inst-Cart to send a shopper to fetch my items with a promise of a 2-hour delivery.
+One year during Christmas holidays, I was especially slammed for time with a big event breathing down my neck.
+This is how it works at my local Costco: I placed my order online (food items only; I couldn’t put a 72-inch TV into my cart) then Costco summoned Inst-Cart to send a shopper to fetch my items with a promise of a 2-hour delivery.